tsukinoko-kun/tsukinoko-kun/README.md

 # Hello there 🙃

-I'm Frank, web developer from germany
+I'm Frank, software engineer from germany

 <p>
 <picture>